joeatbayes/oid-mapper/readme.txt

   # targetRows variable in generateoids.py  This generates some
   # combitorial records for many children composing a single master
   # the total number is random but on my test it actually produced
+  # This step can be skipped when real data of the same format is
+  # available.
   # *1 -
   # *2 - 12m8.459s
   # *3 - 05m24.9s